Brit Manuela Leaves Little To The Imagination In A White Two-Piece

 “My role model and body goals,” one social media user raved, adding a few red hearts to the end of their comment.

-“You are truly a beautiful sexy looking lady and a certified dime piece as well,” a second gushed.
+“You are truly a beautiful sexy looking lady and a certified dime piece as well,” a second person gushed.

-“HOW IS SOMEONE SO BEAUTIFUL,” one more chimed in.
+“HOW IS SOMEONE SO BEAUTIFUL,” one more devotee chimed in.